-If you arrive past the program's closing hours, you will be charged a late pick up fee of \$1.00 per minute beyond closing.
-Teachers will inform the director of any late pick-ups and families will be invoiced for the late fee.
+If you arrive past your contracted hours or the program's closing hours, you will be charged a late pick up fee of \$1.00 per minute beyond closing.
+Teachers will inform the director of any late pickups and families will be invoiced for the late fee.
 The late fee will be added to your tuition plan by the Business Systems office.
-Additionally, if you pick up after your contracted hours, a late fee will also be added to your tuition.